Palm deficiency damage is irreversible. By the time it’s visible, it’s already advanced.

 Greener, Fuller Frond Development

-Consistent, well-timed nutrition helps palms produce new fronds that are greener and fuller — and reduces the yellowing and tip burn that signals deficiency and stress building in the canopy.
+Consistent, well-timed nutrition helps palms produce new fronds that are greener and fuller, and reduces the yellowing and tip burn that signals deficiency and stress building in the canopy.

 Stronger Root & Trunk Structure

-Root-zone inputs that support deeper establishment and stronger trunk development — which matters for long-term health and, in South Florida, for how well palms hold up through storm season.
+Root-zone inputs that support deeper establishment and stronger trunk development, which matters for long-term health and, in South Florida, for how well palms hold up through storm season.

 Staying Ahead of the Damage Window

-Because palm deficiency damage shows up long after it starts, the value of a consistent program is in what it prevents — not just what it corrects.
-Fewer intervention cycles.
-Less recovery time.
-Healthier palms long-term.
+Because palm deficiency damage shows up long after it starts, the value of a consistent program is in what it prevents.
+Not just what it corrects.
+Fewer intervention cycles, less recovery time, healthier palms long-term.

 We look at your palms before we recommend anything.